ES Troyes AC: Current club ATAC/ESTAC (1986–present)

 With the club finding itself once again in financial difficulties, Thierry Gomez stepped down as president and was replaced by Daniel Masoni, son of former president Angel Masoni.
 In July 2009, Daniel Masoni engaged Patrick Rémy to replace Robin as manager.
 Rémy succeeded in taking Troyes back to Ligue 2, finishing third in the Championnat National in 2010.
 However, after a disagreement with president Masoni, Remy quit in June 2010 and Jean-Marc Furlan returned to manage the club.
 The club stayed in Ligue 2 in the 2010–11 season, finishing 16th.
 After a slow start at the beginning of the new season, results improved as the season went on.
 Things improved greatly and Troyes found themselves challenging for promotion.
 They achieved this in the 37th game of the season, with a win over AS Monaco, on 11 May 2012.
 Crucial wins over arch-rivals Sedan, with a goal in the last minute to right back youngster Djibril Sidibé, and then a few weeks later against Clermont, who was third at the time, allowed Troyes to climb into the top three.

-Producing some of the most exciting football of the league, with players such as Marcos or Mounir Obbadi, a strong defence led by Rincón, Julien Outrebon, Matthieu Saunier and Stephen Drouin with the left back Fabrice N'Sakala and right back Djibril Sidibé, both products of the Academy, as well as midfielders Julien Faussurier and captain Eloge Enza Yamissi actually did what nobody expected at the beginning of the season.
+Producing some of the most exciting football of the league, with players such as Marcos or Mounir Obbadi, a strong defence led by Rincón, Julien Outrebon, Matthieu Saunier and Stephen Drouin with the left back Fabrice N'Sakala and right back Djibril Sidibé, both products of the academy, as well as midfielders Julien Faussurier and captain Eloge Enza Yamissi actually did what nobody expected at the beginning of the season.
 They had a strong second half of the season, with only 4 defeats, 5 draws and 10 victories (with just one loss in the 10 last games of the season).
 Troyes found themselves back in Ligue 1 five years after their last stint, and just two season after playing in the third division.

 In the 2015–16 Ligue 1 season, Troyes were relegated to Ligue 2 after finishing last on the table winning only three games all year and were humiliated in one match when they lost 9–0 at the hands of Paris Saint-Germain.
 On 29 May 2017, Troyes were promoted back to Ligue 1 at the first time of asking after defeating Lorient 2–1 on aggregate in the playoff/relegation match.
 On 20 May 2018, Troyes were relegated back to Ligue 2 after just one season in the top flight, finishing second from bottom.

 In the 2018–19 Ligue 2 season, Troyes finished in third place on the table.
-Troyes would go on to lose the playoff semi final against RC Lens 2–1 after extra time.
+Troyes would go on to lose the playoff semi final against Lens 2–1 after extra time.

-On 3 September 2020, City Football Group (CFG) announced that they had purchased a majority stake in Troyes AC.
+On 3 September 2020, City Football Group (CFG), a subsidiary of Abu Dhabi United Group, announced that they had purchased a majority stake in Troyes AC.